Limits of combinatorial patchworking: Families of maximal T-curves

 We call the resulting T-curves $\cC(\cH_d,\1)$ \emph{onion curves}.
-As a consequence of Bézout's theorem the onion curves attain the maximal nesting depth for a curve of given degree.
-The resulting real curves are called \enquote{hyperbolic} in \cite{2019:KaihnsaEtAl:64curves}.
-The onion curves are maximal if and only if $d\leq 5$.
+As a consequence of Bézout's theorem, the onion curves attain the maximal nesting depth for a curve of given degree.
+The resulting real curves are called \enquote{hyperbolic} in \cite{2019:KaihnsaEtAl:SixtyCurves}.
+Onion curves are maximal if and only if $d\leq 3$.

-\begin{proof} Clearly, for the constant sign function on $A=d\cdot\Delta_2\cap\ZZ^2$, the points in $A$ belong to the same region of $\cC(\cH_d,\1)$.
+\begin{proof} Recall from Section~\ref{subsec:regions-nesting} that regions are defined by the monocolored edges of a patchwork.
+Clearly, for the constant sign function on $A=d\cdot\Delta_2\cap\ZZ^2$, the points in $A$ belong to the same region of $\cC(\cH_d,\1)$.
 In the other quadrants we see striped sign patterns.
 Those points with an even distance to $A$ have sign $1$, and points with odd distance to $A$ have sign $0$; here the distance is the lattice distance in $A^\diamond$, without the identification on the boundary.
 In every quadrant, the stripes are parallel to one line of the arrangement \eqref{eq:arrangement:A}.
 Consequently, the points at a fixed distance from $A$ lie in the same region.
 The identifications on the boundary connect the stripe at distance $k$ with the stripe at distance $d-k$ for any suitable $k$.
-Recall that for odd $d$ these two stripes have opposite signs.
+Recall that for odd $d$, these two stripes have opposite signs.
 In any case, the last stripe of every quadrant belongs to the region covering $A$.

 Now the region of $A$, in the positive quadrant, is adjacent to exactly one region, namely the one with distances $1$ and $d-1$ to $A$.
 It follows that the region of $A$ is nested in that region.
-Inductively every region with distances $k$ and $d-k$ is nested in the region with distances $k+1$ and $d-k-1$.
+Inductively, every region with distances $k$ and $d-k$ is nested in the region with distances $k+1$ and $d-k-1$.
 This produces $\lfloor \tfrac{d}{2} \rfloor$ nested ovals.
-As the outermost oval is even we get $(p,n) = (\lceil \tfrac{r}{2}\rceil, \lfloor\tfrac{r}{2} \rfloor)$.
+As the outermost oval is even, we get $(p,n) = (\lceil \tfrac{q}{2}\rceil, \lfloor\tfrac{q}{2} \rfloor)$.